DukeStatSci/datafest/README.md

 # Website
-Course website for DataFest at Duke University
+Course website for DataFest at Duke University.

 Course website is at https://www2.stat.duke.edu/datafest